sparrowwallet/sparrow/README.md

 In order to build, Sparrow requires Java 16 to be installed.
 The release binaries are built with [AdoptOpenJdk 16.0.1+9 Hotspot](https://adoptopenjdk.net/archive.html?variant=openjdk16&jvmVariant=hotspot).

+Other packages may also be necessary to build depending on the platform.
+On Debian/Ubuntu systems:

+`sudo apt install -y rpm fakeroot binutils`

-These binaries can be built from source using
+The Sparrow binaries can be built from source using

 `./gradlew jpackage`